-Cover crops are sowed over vegetable gardens and annual flower beds in the fall to protect them in winter.
-When spring returns and you are getting ready to plant again, you need to get a cover crop out of the way.
-But you can kill two birds with one stone: tilling cover crops under both frees up the garden for spring planting and puts nutrients into the soil.
+The crops are sowed over vegetable gardens and annual flower beds in the fall to protect them in winter.
+When spring returns and you are getting ready to plant again, it's time to remove the cover crop.
+Tilling cover crops under both frees up the garden for spring planting and puts nutrients into the soil.